libjxl/libjxl/tools/wasm_demo/README.md

 Then you need to put your image files in the correct same place and are should be good to go.

-To summarize, using the wasm decoder together with a service workder amounts to adding
+To summarize, using the wasm decoder together with a service worker amounts to adding
 ```html
 <script src="service_worker.js"></script>
 ```